Bourkies/Firebase-Bingo-Platform/README.md

         *   Click "Save".
 You can leave all other settings (like Authorized Domains) as they are.
         *   (Optional) From the "Sign-in method" tab, also enable the **Anonymous** provider.
 No extra configuration is needed for it.
     *   **Firestore Database**:
+        *   From the "Sign-in method" tab, also enable the **Email/Password** provider.
+No extra configuration is needed for it.
         *   Go to `Build > Firestore Database` and click "Create database".
         *   Choose **Start in production mode**.
         *   Select a Cloud Firestore location.
 A US-based multi-region like **`nam5 (United States)`** is a safe choice that is compatible with free-tier Storage.